alekdavis/PlexBackup/README.md

 Optional path to a remote share that may need to be woken up before starting Plex Media Service.

 `-Logoff`

 Specify this command-line switch to log off all user accounts (except the running one) before starting Plex Media Server.
 This may help address issues with remote drive mappings under the wrong credentials.

+`-Reboot`

+Reboots the computer after a successful backup operation (ignored on restore).

+`-ForceReboot`

+Forces an immediate restart of the computer after a successfull backup operation (the 'Reboot' switch is ignored).

 `<CommonParameters>`